-The shortcut key
+The Cut/Fill Mapping shortcut key

-When you are in the work screen, you can use the shortcut key it to turn the display of cut/fill mapping data on and off.
+When you are in the work screen, you can use the shortcut key 📖 to turn the display of cut/fill mapping data on and off.

 You can also touch and hold the shortcut key to open the Cut/Fill Mapping screen.